-If you and your spouse have minor children together, the judge will make custody, visitation, child support and medical support orders as part of your divorce (unless there is already a final court order for custody and support of your children in place and you do not want to change that order).
+If you and your spouse have minor children together, the judge will make custody, visitation, child support, medical support, and dental support orders as part of your divorce (unless there is already a final court order for custody and support of your children in place and you do not want to change that order).

 Read these three articles to learn more:

 Yes.
 The judge will usually approve an agreed Final Decree of Divorce, as long as you can show that:

 - the proposed orders about property and debt are fair to both you and your spouse, and

 - the proposed orders about your children (if any) are in their best interest.

 Texas law says that community property and debt should be divided in a way that is “just and right.”
 This doesn’t always mean 50/50.
 Separate property is not divided.
 Read this article to learn more: Dividing Your Property & Debt in a Divorce.

 Your divorce does not affect a creditor’s right to collect a debt.
 So, if your Final Decree of Divorce orders your spouse to pay a debt that is in both of your names (such as a mortgage or car loan) but your spouse doesn’t pay it, the creditor can still seek payment from you.
 Ask a lawyer how to protect yourself in this situation.